LehighInfolab/HBcompare/README.md

 HBcompare was implemented in jupyter notebook as a matter of making the code more accessible to anyone wanting to understand the code and manipulate it.
 This notebook is able to be run on Google Colab as of 10/18/2022.
 See jupyter notebook for detailed descriptions of functions, how to use, and how the GCN is setup.

+##
+Main function -
+### Train HBcompare

+run_HBCompare_training() function runs the training of graph features in the GCN.

+Overview:
+- Input: The function expects that a dataset has already been loaded, the graphs have been loaded as a graph_pool, and a batch loader created as batch_nodes.

+- Output: Performance scores.
+More scores can be added to be appended to an array while running through iterations, and then printed at the end.

+1. The GCN first creates a session and sets up the GCN architecture
+2. An outer for loop goes through all 50 epochs
+3. 2 inner for loops:
+  - First loop does unsupervised training through all graph batches and updates the loss function
+  - 2nd loop does a 5-fold CV and gives the average and stdev of all folds

+*** Warning: google colab times out after a while if not constantly interacting, and 10 iteration loops for a dataset can take 2 hrs (650s * 10 iterations) -> for all 5 datasets can take 7-8 hrs.
+Recommended to run one dataset at a time and make sure to check captcha every once in a while, or run on local jupyter notebook.

 ## Command-line Options -

 (9/23/2022)